hannelita/hannelita.github.io/pages/hireme.md

 * Relocating is not a problem, depending on the place
 * I would like to move away from São Paulo, where I am currently based.
 * Conferences and public speaking
+* Maths

+I am available to start in June/July, 2017.

 ## [If you have an interesting position, tell me more about it](https://docs.google.com/forms/d/e/1FAIpQLSeitvbdokQiYbOaBi2_DUhl8Q5biz0nKEAy-0FVpOZgM9PU4g/viewform?usp=sf_link)